8th Edition

 Biography

-Adrienne E. Strong is Associate Professor of Anthropology and faculty affiliate of the Center for African Studies and Department of Gender, Sexuality, and Women’s Studies at the University of Florida, USA.
+Adrienne E. Strong is Associate Professor of Anthropology and Faculty Affiliate of the Center for African Studies and Department of Gender, Sexuality, and Women’s Studies at the University of Florida, USA.

-Richard Powis is Assistant Professor of Maternal and Child Health in the College of Public Health and has a Faculty Affiliation in the Department of Women’s, Gender, and Sexuality Studies at University of South Florida, USA.
+Richard Powis is Assistant Professor of Maternal and Child Health in the College of Public Health and has Faculty Affiliation in the Department of Women’s, Gender, and Sexuality Studies at the University of South Florida, USA.